AmiliaSalva/SimpleAnsibleLab/README.md

 ## What does this script do?

-    yum update -y: Updates all packages on the system to the latest version. yum install epel-release -y: Installs the EPEL (Extra Packages for Enterprise Linux) repository, providing extra packages for CentOS. yum install ansible -y: Installs Ansible, our automation tool.
+- `yum update -y`: Updates all packages on the system to the latest version.
+- `yum install epel-release -y`: Installs the EPEL (Extra Packages for Enterprise Linux) repository, providing extra packages for CentOS.
+- `yum install ansible -y`: Installs Ansible, our automation tool.

 After this, two additional CentOS servers will be deployed, which will act as our worker nodes.
 Configuration: